What Is MCP (Model Context Protocol)?

 What is MCP?

 MCP (Model Context Protocol) is an open standard that lets an AI assistant connect to external tools through one shared interface.
-Instead of a custom integration for every app, a tool exposes an MCP server, and any MCP-aware assistant can use it.
-Think of it as the USB-C of AI: one connector that fits everything, replacing a drawer full of proprietary cables.
+Instead of a bespoke integration per app, a tool exposes an MCP server, and any MCP-aware assistant can use it.
+Think of it as USB-C for AI: one connector that fits everywhere, instead of a drawer full of proprietary cables.

-Before MCP, every AI-to-tool connection was bespoke and brittle.
-MCP standardizes it, which is why the ecosystem is growing so quickly.
+Before MCP, every AI-to-tool connection was custom and fragile.
+MCP standardises it, and that is why the ecosystem is growing so fast.

 Why MCP matters

 - One standard, many tools.
-As more services ship an MCP server, your assistant can plug into them without a custom build each time.
+As more services expose an MCP server, your assistant can plug into them without bespoke work each time.

 - The ecosystem compounds.
-Every new MCP server is instantly usable by every MCP-aware assistant.
+Every new MCP server is immediately usable by every MCP-aware assistant.

-- You stay in control.
-A tool runs on your own account and credentials, so you keep ownership and cost visibility.
+- You keep control.
+A tool runs on your own account and credentials, so ownership and cost visibility stay with you.

 - Future-proof.
-Building on an open standard means you are not locked into one vendor's closed set of integrations.
+Building on an open standard means you are not locked into one vendor's closed integration set.

 How MCP works